| The Case for a National Individual Investment

 are getting a declining share of the growing capital pie, in addition to a

+declining share of a shrinking wage pie.
 There are numerous causes for this phenomenon, ranging from the

 off-shoring of manufacturing to trade policy to the decline of unions to tax